When you think wet cardboard what comes to mind? Soggy and maybe even smelly? For these reasons people normally avoid getting cardboard wet.

-However, Elkins Fish & Game Club is the exception to this as it hosts a Cardboard Boat Regatta as part of their fifth annual Lake-a-Thon.
-And in 2017, it’s the first time they have collaborated with 4-H to create a 4-H-sponsored youth division of the regatta.
+However, Elkins Fish & Game Club is the exception to this as they host a Cardboard Boat Regatta as part of their 5th annual Lake-a-Thon.
+And in 2017 it’s the first time they have collaborated with 4-H to create a 4-H sponsored youth division of the regatta.

 From there it’s like building a giant origami boat; you measure, cut, fold, glue, and tape until you get something that looks like a boat.
 It can be helpful to search “build a cardboard boat” on YouTube if you’re having trouble with your boat or are just interested in how it works.

-Youth ages 8-18 will build and decorate their boats for Sunday, July 2.
-They will then bring them to Pleasant Lake in Elkins at 9 A.M. to test the waters.
+Ages 8-18 will build and decorate their boats for Sunday, July 2.
+They will then bring them to Pleasant Lake in Elkins, NH at 9 A.M. to test the waters.

 Registration is still open and there is same day registration, however it is preferred that you register in advance.

-With one of the four award being “Most Spectacular Sink,” you have no reason to shy away from the fun!
+With one of the four award being “Most Spectacular Sink” you’ve got no reason to shy away from the fun!
 Get ready, get set, BUILD!